 - Claiming your vehicle is used exclusively for business: Since most home business owners use their vehicle for personal matters as well as business, it can be risky to claim otherwise.
 Instead, keep track of the exact percentage of time the vehicle is used for business.

 - Your return is outside statistical norms: The IRS sometimes runs random screenings comparing returns against others.
 If yours is different from returns that are deemed similar to yours, it might be flagged for an audit.

 What Can I Expect If I Get Audited?

-If you are audited, the IRS will contact you by mail, not by phone.
+If you are audited, the IRS will contact you by mail, never by phone.
 In most cases, the IRS will ask for information such as receipts or logs.
 Only 25% of IRS audits actually involve a face-to-face meeting; the other 75% are mail audits.
-However, if the information you're required to submit is too much to mail, you can request a face-to-face meeting.
+If the information you're required to submit is too much to mail, you can request a face-to-face meeting.
 The IRS will review your information and make a determination about whether or not you owe more.

 The information contained in this article is not tax or legal advice and is not a substitute for such advice.
 State and federal laws change frequently, and the information in this article may not reflect your own state’s laws or the most recent changes to the law.
 For current tax or legal advice, please consult with an accountant or an attorney.